New Kronecker-Weyl type equidistribution results and diophantine approximation: Introduction

-Since the $2$-square-$b$-surface is a flat translation surface, geodesics on this surface are $1$-direction generalized torus lines; see Figure~1.4.
+Since the $2$-square-$b$-surface is a flat translation surface, geodesics on this surface are $1$-direction generalized torus lines.
 If the slope of a geodesic is~$\alpha$, then we call it an $\alpha$-geodesic or $\alpha$-line.

-Let us now clarify the connection between the Veech discrete two-circle system in Figure~1.2 and the $1$-direction geodesic flow with slope $\alpha$ on the $2$-square-$b$ surface in Figure~1.4.
+Let us now clarify the connection between the Veech discrete $2$-circle system in Figure~1.2 and the $1$-direction geodesic flow with slope $\alpha$ on the $2$-square-$b$ surface in Figure~1.4.

 First of all, we can represent the two circles in Figure~1.2 by two \textit{circles in the vertical direction} in Figure~1.4.
 We can first view the far left edges $v_1$ and $v_2$ of the $2$-square-$b$ surface as forming a circle, due to the identification of the point $(0,0)$ at the bottom with the point $(0,1)$ at the top.
 Thus we visualize the left vertical edge of the left square of the $2$-square-$b$ surface as the left circle in Figure~1.2.

 We can next view the middle edge $v_3$ and the $b$-gate below it of the $2$-square-$b$ surface as forming a circle, due to the identification of the point $(1,0)$ at the bottom with the point $(1,1)$ at the top.
 Thus we visualize the left vertical edge of the right square of the $2$-square-$b$ surface as the right circle in Figure~1.2.

 Indeed, we can go back and forth between Figures 1.2 and~1.4.

 Consider the point $s_0$ on the left circle in Figure~1.2.
 Based on the representation of the two circles just discussed, we find $s_0$ on the left vertical edge of the left square of the $2$-square-$b$ surface as shown in Figure~1.4, and $s_0$ is the initial point of the geodesic segment~$\mathbf{1}$.
 The point $s_1$ is obtained from $s_0$ by rotating in the anticlockwise direction by an angle~$2\pi\alpha$, and we see from Figure~1.2 that it does not lie on~$J_1$, so it stays on the left circle.
 Now the point $s_1$ is related to the terminal point of the geodesic segment~$\mathbf{1}$.
 As shown in Figure~1.4, this terminal point lies on the edge $v_2$ in the middle, but in view of the identification of the edges~$v_2$, we can place the point $s_1$ on the left vertical edge of the left square of the $2$-square-$b$ surface that corresponds to the left circle.